Ko11e/simple-API-word-counter/README.md

    ```
    The API should now be running on `http://localhost:3000`.

-If the API is running corectly the text `Server is running on port 3000 http://localhost:3000` should be viewed in the terminal.
+If the API is running correctly the text `Server is running on port 3000 http://localhost:3000` should be viewed in the terminal.

 ## Deploy and Cloning